Luigi Waites: Biography

-Luigi Waites was born Lewis Waites on July 10, 1927 in Omaha, Nebraska to Ione Kelley and Sylvester Waites.
+Luigi Waites was born Lewis Waites on July 10, 1927, in Omaha, Nebraska, to Ione Kelley and Sylvester Waites.
 Waites began playing drums at age twelve, and soon after began playing local nightclubs around Omaha.
 At the time the two local musicians unions were segregated.

 During his high school years, Waites regularly played in bars and clubs which sometimes affected his ability to get enough sleep on school nights.
 He might perform as a professional musician until the wee hours and then jump into a taxicab standing by in front of his mother's house to rush him to class at Central High School the next morning.
 This, to the chagrin of some of his instructors, since on a teacher's salary in that day most schoolteachers could not afford to take a cab to work each day.
 While Waites served in the U.S. Army during World War II at Camp Lee, Virginia, he met jazz drummer Elvin Jones.
-Luigi married Eva Jean Little in 1950 and beget six children.
+Luigi married Eva Jean Little in 1950 and begot six children.